syafira13/syafira13.github.io/index.md

 ---
 layout: home

-title: "Hypatia of Alexandria"
+title: "Syafira Putri"
-subtitle: Astronomer, Philosopher, Mathematician
+subtitle: Astrophysicst
 share-title: "Hypatia of Alexandria - Home"
 share-description: "Ancient scientist, educator, and philosopher from Alexandria.
 Passionate about mathematics, astronomy, and the pursuit of knowledge."
 support-promo-box: true